volzotan/CompressorCam/docs/assembly.md

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/323.jpg ){:.enable_lightbox}

-Use the last four screws (50mm long) to close the enclosure.
+Use the last four screws (these are either 50mm long or 60mm long, depending on the type of enclosure you've got) to close the enclosure.
 Only the last 4mm of the screw are engaging with the thread in the lower part of the enclosure.
 So place every screw in the hole and press the upper part of the enclosure a bit down.
 Then fasten one screw a bit, move on to the next one diagonally and fasten that a bit, too.
 Then you can fasten all four screws completely till both halves are flush.
 The screws need to compress the seal in between but if upper and lower half touch, the seal is tight.

 ### <a name="take"></a>Take images